root-project/training/SummerStudentCourse/Exercises/readme.md

-# The exercises for the ROOT basic course
+# The exercises for the ROOT Summer Student Course
 For each of the learning modules a directory containing exercises is present.